h2oai/driverlessai-tutorials/scoring-pipeline-deployment/python/docker/README.md

 3. Change to `top-dir`, which contains the files as mentioned in the above section
 4. Copy the scoring pipeline `scorer.zip` in the `payload` directory.
 You may need to create the `payload` directory.
 5. Copy Driverless AI license `license.sig` in the `payload` directory
-6. Issue the command `docker build -t scoretest`.
+6. Issue the command `docker build -t scoretest .`.
 This will
     - Create a Ubuntu 18.04 based docker container
     - Install required dependencies, miniconda, python etc..
     - Create a conda environment for the scoring pipeline by installing all needed dependencies